kemigabocatherine/To-do-list/README.md

 ## Show your support

-Give a ⭐️ if you like this project!
+Give a :star: if you like this project!

 ## Acknowledgments